avisingh599/vo-howard08/README.md

-This is a MATLAB-based implementation of Andrew Howars' 2008 paper:
+This is a MATLAB-based implementation of Andrew Howard's 2008 paper:
-Real-Time Stereo Visual Odometry for Autonomous Ground Vehicles A copy of the publication is freely availabl [here](https://www-robotics.jpl.nasa.gov/publications/Andrew_Howard/howard_iros08_visodom.pdf).
+Real-Time Stereo Visual Odometry for Autonomous Ground Vehicles

+A copy of the publication is freely available [here](https://www-robotics.jpl.nasa.gov/publications/Andrew_Howard/howard_iros08_visodom.pdf).

 Note that this is not an exact implementation.
 A few things, such as the feature detector, are different.
-Also, since it based on MATLAB, and not on C/C++ like the original author, it is not really "real time".
+Also, since it is based on MATLAB, and not C/C++ like the original author, it is not really "real time".
 In fact, each VO computation takes around 10-15 seconds.
 However, the core algorithm is the same.

 Requirements:

 MATLAB2014a or newer, with the following toolbooxes:

-1) Computer Vision
+1. Computer Vision
-2) Optmization
+2. Optmization

 How to run?
 A file demo.m is provided which takes in the input images provided int he sample_data folder,